cmu-sei/juneberry/docs/overview.md

 # Workspace (Required)

-Although Juneberry only recommends a common structure for its lab layout, a specific structure is **required** for managing all the files in a workspace.
-The git repository at [https://github.com/cmu-sei/juneberry-example-workspace](https://github.com/cmu-sei/juneberry-example-workspace) is an example workspace with working models, data_specs and experiments.
-Even though you can use this example workspace for testing your Juneberry installation, we recommend creating your own workspace to manage your own models and experiments.
-Refer to the [Getting Started](getting_started.md) guide for directions on how to create your own workspace.
+Although Juneberry only recommends a common structure for its lab layout, a specific structure is **required** for managing the files in a workspace.
+The git repository at [https://github.com/cmu-sei/juneberry-example-workspace](https://github.com/cmu-sei/juneberry-example-workspace) is an example workspace with working models, data_specs, and experiments.
+Even though you can use this example workspace to test your Juneberry installation, we recommend creating a new
+workspace to manage your own models and experiments.
+Refer to the [Getting Started - Custom Workspace](getting_started.md#custom-workspaces) section for directions on how to create your own workspace.

-While a workspace directory can have any name, it should be at the root of the lab and it **must** have the following layout:
+While a workspace directory can have any name, it should be at the root of the lab and its contents **MUST** adhere to the following layout:

 ```
 <WORKSPACE_ROOT>/